-Offering WordPress support could be a lot like offering on-going website maintenance, except for the fact that you are specifically focusing on WordPress (and as a result, you’re branding yourself as a WordPress expert).
+Offering WordPress website support or WordPress web development services could be a lot like offering ongoing website maintenance, except that you’re specifically focusing on WordPress (and as a result, you’re branding yourself as a WordPress expert).
 This WordPress support could be billed hourly, or you could offer maintenance packages with a flat monthly fee, like we discussed in the previous point.

-Your web design clients will need hosting, and this is another service that you can offer.
-Best of all, hosting produces ongoing monthly revenue and as you add more clients, that hosting revenue will increase.
+Your web design and development clients will need website hosting, and this is another service you can offer.
+Best of all, hosting produces ongoing monthly revenue, and as you add more clients, that hosting revenue will increase.

-In order to offer web hosting to your clients, you don’t need to have and manage your own servers.
-You can easily get a reseller hosting account that will allow you to offer hosting to your clients without the need to manage the details yourself.
+To offer web hosting to your clients, you don’t need to have and manage your own servers.
+You can easily get a reseller hosting account that will allow you to offer to host your clients without the need to manage the details yourself.